Utility Room Vs Laundry Room- a clear perspective for the Indian home buyers

 Utility room- the ‘workhorse’ that needs to be well-designed

 Essentially, the utility room truly serves as a workhorse, taking on the burden of all the laborious tasks.
 With a dedicated space, you can easily work hard without being disturbed.
-The tough chores and household can be done in privacy, and hidden away from the prying eyes of the other members of the home.
-This are lets you even enjoy your work in peace and at the fullest!
+The tough chores and household can be done in privacy and hidden away from the prying eyes of the other members of the home.
+This lets you even enjoy your work in peace and to the fullest!

 - A utility room, therefore, has a hardworking character, which has resulted in the architects and interior designers finding it very fulfilling to make it optimal.
 Designing a utility room is today an area of specialty requiring special attention to detail.

-- As a home buyer, you need to make a list of your requirements, the weather conditions you face, the number of people who live in the house, each-one’s requirements, and then think of putting together a plan of your utility room.
+- As a home buyer, you need to make a list of your requirements, the weather conditions you face, the number of people who live in the house, and each one’s requirements, and then think of putting together a plan of your utility room.
 Unless all the requirements are met, the utility room will not be able to make everyone happy.

-- The designing element must ensure that it is fully equipped with the equipment, cabinets, space-utilisation in such a way that all the tasks get fulfilled.
-The utility room needs to an area or a room that’s a pleasure to pass your time in!
+- The designing element must ensure that it is fully equipped with the equipment, cabinets, and space utilization in such a way that all the tasks get fulfilled.
+The utility room needs an area or a room that’s a pleasure to pass your time in!

-- Hence, the design layouts, choice of cabinets, wardrobes, closets, colour schemes, the materials, the fixtures, and the finishing etc. need to be considered well to make a functional yet aesthetic utility room.
-The utility room is second to none, and needs to receive the same or a higher level of detailing than ever before.
+- Hence, the design layouts, choice of cabinets, wardrobes, closets, color schemes, materials, fixtures, finishing, etc. need to be considered well to make a functional yet aesthetic utility room.
+The utility room is second to none and needs to receive the same or a higher level of detailing than ever before.

 - If your utility room has to do the job of a multi-tasker, then, you have to clearly demarcate zones within the utility room in a way that it’s well-organized, well-ordered, and easy to operate.
-Skilful design of utility is even more necessary with a multi-task concept.
-This can work well, especially, when you are creating one room with mini-sections in it- comprising pantry, kitchen storage, beverage-storage, grocery storage, laundry room, clothing-room, and even foot-wear room with special section for storing shoes, coats.
-You could also have a tiny sitting-chair or a bench for drawing out your footwear, and wearing them comfortably.
-This multi-task concept does break the rules of Vastu in an Indian context, but is high on utility.
+Skillful design of utility is even more necessary with a multi-task concept.
+This can work well, especially, when you are creating one room with mini-sections in it- comprising a pantry, kitchen storage, beverage storage, grocery storage, laundry room, clothing room, and even footwear room with a special section for storing shoes, and coats.
+You could also have a tiny sitting chair or a bench for drawing out your footwear and wearing them comfortably.
+This multi-task concept does break the rules of Vastu in an Indian context but is high on utility.

 What’s a Laundry room?

-The term ‘laundry room’ strictly speaking a favourite of Americans, vis-à-vis the British version ‘ utility room’.
-In India, the home owners, architects and builders actually prefer calling it ‘utility’, since it is an all-encompassing term, and may mean different things to different people.
+The term ‘laundry room’ strictly speaking a favorite of Americans, vis-à-vis the British version of‘ utility room’.
+In India, the homeowners, architects, and builders actually prefer calling it ‘utility’, since it is an all-encompassing term, and may mean different things to different people.
 It is completely up to the occupants what they want to make of the room.

-Clearly, unlike utility rooms which can be turned into multiple spaces to cater to multiples chores, a laundry room is focused on its single function.
+Clearly, unlike utility rooms which can be turned into multiple spaces to cater to multiple chores, a laundry room is focused on its single function.

-- Laundry room is where you do your washing and drying of clothes.
-The room is usually filled with washing machine, a tumble dryer, the washing liquids/detergents, laundry baskets, an ironing board, multiple hooks, the iron.
+- The laundry room is where you do your washing and drying of clothes.
+The room is usually filled with a washing machine, a tumble dryer, washing liquids/detergents, laundry baskets, an ironing board, multiple hooks, and the iron.
 Some home builders make the laundry area closer to the bathroom for water-related inlet and outlets, and also for ironing and storing the clothes for all seasons.

 - However, this hasn’t always been true historically.
-In the olden days, before the washing machine and dryers came into being, the laundry was closer to the water inlet outlet, in and around kitchen or bathroom.
-In the 1970s and 80s the appliances became technologically superior and quieter.
-This led to the new homes being designed with separate rooms called ‘laundry room’ meant specifically for these electrical equipment.
+In the olden days, before the washing machine and dryers came into being, the laundry was closer to the water inlet outlet, in and around the kitchen or bathroom.
+In the 1970s and 80s, the appliances became technologically superior and quieter.
+This led to the new homes being designed with separate rooms called ‘laundry room’ meant specifically for this electrical equipment.

 - A laundry room is built around how practical and convenient is.
-Also, it about detaching the clothes from the aroma and hassles that come with a kitchen, and is located in a room that is away from the kitchen.
-Away from the kitchen, a laundry room makes more sense, and is clearly has a more peaceful ambience.
-With the right décor, a laundry room can evoke a sense of serenity and impact well-being of the family members in the home.
+Also, it is about detaching the clothes from the aroma and hassles that come with a kitchen and is located in a room that is away from the kitchen.
+Away from the kitchen, a laundry room makes more sense and clearly has a more peaceful ambiance.
+With the right décor, a laundry room can evoke a sense of serenity and impact the well-being of the family members in the home.

-- With a separate space of laundry room, you cease to invade into the kitchen spaces, and are able to do daily laundry tasks much less hassle.
-This is why a separate demarcated small area for a washing machine, dryer, iron-board, a storage cabinet with airy shelves for storing and detergents etc. Plus, a sink for delicate hand washing has a charm of its own.
+- With a separate space of laundry room, you cease to invade the kitchen spaces and are able to do daily laundry tasks with much less hassle.
+This is why a separate demarcated small area for a washing machine, dryer, iron board, a storage cabinet with airy shelves for storing detergents, etc. Plus, a sink for delicate hand washing has a charm of its own.

-Many people use the term laundry room and utility room inter-changeably.
-What you call it depends the role you want your room to play, if the utility a defined role centred on clothes, you call it a laundry room.
+Many people use the terms laundry room and utility room interchangeably.
+What you call it depends on the role you want your room to play, if the utility is a defined role centered on clothes, you call it a laundry room.

-If space is not a problem in your house, then a ‘large laundry room’ can be good over and above a ‘utility-room’ adjacent to kitchen.
-If space is a constraint, then home buyers can choose to have with a muti-tasker utility room.
-After all, living a quality life is the larger goal which needs to be done with a balanced view.
+If space is not a problem in your house, then a ‘large laundry room’ can be good over and above a ‘utility room’ adjacent to the kitchen.
+If space is a constraint, then home buyers can choose to have a multi-tasker utility room.
+After all, living a quality life is the larger goal that needs to be done with a balanced view.